1D nonlinear backward stochastic differential equations: a unified theory and applications: Open problems

 \section{Open problems}

 In this section, we describe five open problems.
 The first two concern the existence of a solution to a BSDE and a PDE, and the last three address the uniqueness.
+Consider the following BSDE: